-- 10. Attach all of the conveyor lids.
+- 8. Lay the rest of the belt on the valley pan.
+Splice the belt. - Attach all of the conveyor lids.
 There will be a splice cover for every section of conveyor.
 Before bolting, silicone under each splice cover and secure bolts.
-Make sure conveyor is square and is as level as possible before bolts are secured. - 11.
-You should now have an assembled under-bin conveyor. - 12.
+Make sure conveyor is square and is as level as possible before bolts are secured.
+You should now have an assembled under-bin conveyor. - 10.
 Align under-bin from measurements on prints.
-Normally a measurement from the 16" step down to the end of the discharge chute is indicated on the prints. - 13.
+Normally a measurement from the 16" step down to the end of the discharge chute is indicated on the prints. - 11.
 Now you are ready to cut the transition holes.
-Raise the underbin conveyor till it is touching the bin transition gates.
+Raise the whole underbin conveyor till it is touching the bin transition gates.
 Center the under-bin on the first bin gate and the last.
 Mark the under-bin lids around each gate.
-Drop the under-bin enough to cut the holes.
+Lower the under-bin enough to cut the holes.
 Use a straight edge and mark a section one half inch bigger than the marks you made.
-An angle grinder will work for this; just be aware of the belt and take care not to damage it during this process. - 14.
+An angle grinder will work for this; just be aware of the belt and take care not to damage it during this process. - 12.
 Now you are ready to set the underbin conveyor.
-Clean all metal shavings from surface and place the bin transition plates on the underbin conveyor and rise to the height indicated on the prints. - 15.
+Clean all metal shavings from surface and place the bin transition plates on the underbin conveyor and rise to the height indicated on the prints. - 13.
 Install stands evenly.
-Start with on stand close to the discharge end and one close to the tail section.
+Start with one stand close to the discharge end and one close to the tail section .
 Evenly space the rest.
-This will require a 1 1/8" wrench. - 16.
-After all stands are set in place, anchor the stands - 17.
+This will require a 1 1/8" wrench. - 14.
+After all stands are set in place, anchor the stands - 15.
 Tighten the belt.
 Normally there will be no power to the under-bin at this point so use a tape measure and evenly tighten the belt.
-This is a new belt and will stretch some. - 18.
-If the underbin has the reversing option, remove the standard none reversing plate underneath tail section of under-bin.
-Install the funnel brackets on the inside of the tail section.
-These are pre-drilled on each pulley bracket.
-Install the reversing chute and new tail section plate. - 19.
-Silicone around each transition gate and your install should be complete! - 20.
-Electric Drive: Have a licensed electrician provide power to the machine per the National Electrical Code ANSI / NFPA 70 and local codes. - 21.
-Install an ON / OFF switch for the convenience of the operator.
-If the underbin conveyor is to be operated in conjunction with an USC automated bin site system, an on/off switch is not necessary but power to the motor must be run through the bin site panel.
-Refer to the bin site schematic for the correct motor wiring.
+This is a new belt and will stretch some.

+16. Silicone around each transition gate between the bottom of the rubber seal and the top of the under bin conveyor and your install should be complete!